-- For Windows 7: Open the Start menu, then click the arrow next to the Shut down button.
-Click Sleep from the menu displayed.

-- For Windows 8.1: Go to the Start screen by pressing the Windows key ⊞, click the power icon , then click Sleep. - For Windows 10: Open the Start menu, click O Power, and then click Sleep.
+- For Windows 7: Open the Start menu and click the arrow next to the Shut down button.
+Click Sleep from the menu displayed. - For Windows 10: Open the Start menu, click O Power, and then click Sleep.

-Hibernation mode
+• Hibernation mode

 By using this mode, you can turn off your computer completely without saving files or exiting any programs that are running.
-When the computer enters hibernation mode, all open programs, folders, and files are saved to the solid-state drive, and then the computer turns off.
+When the computer enters hibernation mode, all open programs, folders, and files are saved to the storage drive, and then the computer turns off.

-To put the computer into hibernation mode, change your power plan settings by doing the following:
+To put the computer into hibernation mode, do the following:

-- For Windows 7: Open the Start menu, then click the arrow next to the Shut down button.
-Click Hibernate from the menu displayed. - For Windows 8.1 and Windows 10: Define what the power button does first, then press the power button to put the computer into hibernation mode.
-For more information, see "Front view" on page 1.
+- For Windows 7: Open the Start menu and click the arrow next to the Shut down button.
+Click Hibernate from the menu displayed. - For Windows 10: Define what the power button does first, and then press the power button to put the computer into hibernation mode.